Stephanie McMahon: McMahon-Helmsley Era (1999–2001)

 In mid-2000, a love triangle storyline began featuring McMahon, Triple H and Kurt Angle.
 The storyline continued at Unforgiven when Triple H defeated Angle with a Pedigree following a low blow from McMahon, proving her loyalty to him.
 McMahon later became Angle's manager and was in his corner when he defeated The Rock for the WWF Championship at No Mercy.
 The alliance was short-lived, however, as after The Rock performed his Rock Bottom maneuver on McMahon at No Mercy, Triple H attacked Angle, considering it his fault that McMahon was hurt due to her managing Angle at the time.
-On the August 21, 2000, episode of Raw, McMahon lost the WWF's Women's Championship to Lita despite the interferences from Angle and Triple H after special referee, The Rock, performed a spinebuster on McMahon.
+On the August 21, 2000, episode of Raw, McMahon lost the WWF's Women's Championship to Lita despite the interference from Angle and Triple H after special referee, The Rock, performed a spinebuster on McMahon.

-The internal disputes between the McMahons led to Linda McMahon being in a comatose and wheel-chair bound state due to the stress of being asked for a divorce by Vince, who took the opportunity to have a public affair with Trish Stratus.
+The internal disputes between the McMahons led to Linda McMahon being comatose and wheel-chair bound due to the stress of being asked for a divorce by Vince, who took the opportunity to have a public affair with Trish Stratus.
 McMahon briefly feuded with Stratus, defeating her at No Way Out.
 Over the next few weeks, Vince made it clear that he favored McMahon over Stratus, allowing McMahon to bully and verbally abuse Stratus.
 At WrestleMania X-Seven, Shane McMahon defeated Vince in a street fight.
 During the match, Stratus slapped Vince and chased Stephanie from ringside, apparently upset with Vince's constant misogynistic treatment of her.